Can We Talk

-"Can We Talk" is a song recorded by American R&B singer Tevin Campbell.
-It was written and produced by Babyface and Daryl Simmons and served as the first single to be released from Campbell's second studio album I'm Ready (1993).
-The song hit top ten on the pop charts peaking at number nine on the Billboard Hot 100 and spent a total of three weeks at number one on the US R&B chart.
+"Can We Talk" is a song performed by American R&B singer-songwriter Tevin Campbell.
+It was written and produced by Babyface and Daryl Simmons, and released in September 1993, by Qwest Records, as the lead single from Campbell's second studio album, I'm Ready (1993).
+The song hit the top ten on the American pop charts, peaking at numbers nine and seven on the US Billboard Hot 100 and the Cash Box Top 100.
+It also spent a total of three weeks at number one on the Billboard R&B chart.
 It sold 500,000 copies and earned a gold certification from the Recording Industry Association of America (RIAA).
 The song was also nominated for a Grammy Award for Best Male R&B Vocal Performance and won the Soul Train Music Award for Best R&B/Soul Single – Male.